miguelaviiles/STIRAP-Quantum-Information/README.md

 * K. Bergmann, H. Theuer, and B. W. Shore, *Coherent population transfer among quantum states of atoms and molecules*, Rev. Mod.
 Phys.
 70, 1003 (1998).
 * C. E. Carroll and F. T. Hioe, *Transition probabilities for the Landau–Zener model*, J. Phys.
 A 19, 2061 (1986).

-Would you like me to also draft a **short one-liner project description** (the GitHub tagline) that would look good when someone browses your profile?